Reverse orbifold construction and uniqueness of holomorphic vertex operator algebras: -orbifold construction and reverse orbifold construction

-\section{Reverse orbifold construction and uniqueness of a holomorphic VOA}
+\subsection{Reverse orbifold construction and uniqueness of a holomorphic VOA}

-Let $V$ be a strongly regular holomorphic VOA and let $g$ be an order $n$ automorphism of $V$ satisfying Condition (I) in Section \ref{S:Orb}.
+Let $V$ be a strongly regular holomorphic VOA and let $g$ be an order $n$ automorphism of $V$ satisfying Condition (I).
 Let $W=\widetilde{V}_g$ be the resulting holomorphic VOA by applying $\Z_n$-orbifold construction to $V$ and $g$.
-Let $f$ be an order $n$ automorphism of $W$ associated with the $\Z_n$-grading of $W$.
-Then $W^f=V^g$ and, for $1\le i\le n-1$, the irreducible $f^i$-twisted $W$-module is a direct sum of irreducible $V^g$-modules.
-Hence $f$ also satisfies (I).
-By the uniqueness of the resulting holomorphic VOA by the orbifold construction, we obtain the following: \begin{corollary}[cf.\ \cite{EMS,MoPhD}] The VOA $\widetilde{W}_f$ is isomorphic to $V$. \end{corollary} Since the VOA $\widetilde{W}_f\cong V$ is essentially obtained by reversing the original orbifold construction, we call this procedure the \emph{reverse orbifold construction}, which is called the inverse orbifold in \cite{EMS,MoPhD}.
-By using this corollary, we can prove the following theorem about the uniqueness of holomorphic VOAs.
+Then the $\Z_n$-grading of $W$ defines an automorphism $f$ of an order $n$ on $W$.
+In this case, $W^f=V^g$ and, for $1\le i\le n-1$, the irreducible $f^i$-twisted $W$-module is a direct sum of irreducible $V^g$-modules.
+Hence $f$ also satisfies Condition (I).
+By the uniqueness of the VOA obtained by the orbifold construction, we obtain the following: \begin{corollary}[cf.\ \cite{EMS,MoPhD}] The VOA $\widetilde{W}_f$ is isomorphic to $V$. \end{corollary} Since the VOA $\widetilde{W}_f\cong V$ is essentially obtained by reversing the original orbifold construction, we call this procedure the \emph{reverse orbifold construction}, which is called the inverse orbifold in \cite{EMS,MoPhD}.
+Based on the above corollary, one can prove the uniqueness of some holomorphic VOAs as follows: